tpeterz/BigData_Kafka/README.md

 ## Docker and Architecture

-Docker Compose runs both Kafka and Zookeeper so you can:
+Docker Compose runs both Kafka and Zookeeper so we can:
 - Set up the broker system locally
 - Simulate a multi-component distributed pipeline
 - Avoid installing Kafka globally on your machine

-This makes the project easy to run, consistent for any user, and close to how microservice-based systems run in industry.

 ---

-## How It Relates to Cassandra and Data Modeling
+## Relation to Cassandra & Data Modeling

-While our messages are not persisted long-term in a database, if we were using Cassandra or designing a real schema, a good data model might look like:
+If we were using Cassandra or designing a real schema, a good data model might look like:

 ```sql
 CREATE TABLE music_streams_by_user (